galois-yan/Shock_Waveform_Decomposition_Method/README.md

-# Shock_Waveform_Decomposition_Method
+# Shock Waveform Decomposition Method
 Code for the paper entitled "A general shock waveform and characterisation method".
 This algorithm can decompose a mechanical shock measurement into several shock waveform components.
+The method was keeping improved and debugged even after article acceptance.
+Therefore the results coming from this algorithm may be slightly different from the results shown in the paper, although the algorithms are essentially the same.
-Please read the paper for more details.
+Please read [the paper](https://www.sciencedirect.com/science/article/pii/S0888327019307290?via%3Dihub) for more details.

 ## Disclaimer
 This software is published for academic and non-commercial use only.